aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 By performing the matrix multiplication, we see that the matrix $A_{ij}$ produces exactly the desired mapping.
 We can now define a Python function to create this matrix.
 Its input parameters are the number of grid points and $\Delta x$.
 Remember that in the `numpy` terminology, a matrix is considered a 2D array (`ndarray`).

-We use here the Python package `scipy` that we briefly described in the *01_Introduction* notebook because it contains a convenient function, `diags` to create matrices that are essentially diagonal (you should look at its [documentation page][1] for its exact definition).
+We use here the Python package `scipy` that we briefly described in the *01_Introduction* notebook.
+It contains a useful function, `diags` to create matrices that are essentially diagonal (you should look at its [documentation page][31] for its exact definition).
 A matrix is referred to as *sparse* when it contains mostly zeros, except at sparse locations; these are usually concentrated around the diagonal.
 The function `diags` belongs to the `sparse` submodule of `scipy` and you import it using the following command:

-[1]: <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.diags.html> "documentation for scipy.sparse.diags"
+[31]: <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.diags.html> "documentation for scipy.sparse.diags"

 ```python
 from scipy.sparse import diags